The object of art is to give life a shape.

 Shakespeare in the Courts Chicago

-Shakespeare in the Courts Chicago is program works on Shakespeare scripts with adolescents in the Cook County justice system for six weeks and ends with a final performance for the participants' friends, family, judges, and probation officers.
+Shakespeare in the Courts Chicago is a program that works on Shakespeare scripts with adolescents in the Cook County justice system for six weeks and ends with a final performance for the participants' friends, family, judges, and probation officers.
 On our first day of Shakespeare in the Courts Chicago, in July of 2018, we had five participants who had never heard of Shakespeare.
 By the end of the session, they were all reciting the prologue from Romeo and Juliet.

 This program was created through the help of the City of Chicago's 2018 Year of Creative Youth Chicago.